USD INR ₹ 95.38

 If you feel that the daily withdrawal limit is too low, contact your bank to increase it.

 Withdraw larger amounts all at once to save money from paying withdrawal fees repeatedly.
 Instead, use a bank that reimburses overseas ATM fees.
+Moreover, be aware of any charges your bank might impose if you use an out-of-network ATM outside of your country.

 Keep in mind that the foreign ATM's daily withdrawal limit may be lower than the one set by your home bank.
+Plan to make sure you have enough cash during your trip.

 Use a No Foreign Transaction Fee Credit Card or Debit Card

 Remember that using a credit or debit card may be handy, but there may be foreign transaction costs.
-Thus, it makes sense to bring a credit card and debit card with no international transaction fees.
+Thus, it makes sense to bring a credit card and a debit card with no international transaction fees.

 Your card may charge a foreign transaction fee of up to 3% on each purchase you make abroad, depending on your bank and the card you use.